Kevin Foster (cyclist): Great Wall of China tour

 Foster began his ride on May 9, 1990, wearing a red, white and blue helmet and uniform and riding a newly developed mountain bike in the same design.
 As he made his first tire tracks in the wall, Foster commented, "Now I know how Neil Armstrong felt when he walked on the moon."

-Foster's Great Wall of China bicycle expedition lasted 50 days, during which he traveled 1,174.8 miles.
-He encountered challenges including sandstorms that at one point buried him; a crash that launched him through the Wall onto an ancient skeleton and broke three ribs; rain and hail storms, monsoons, and temperatures up to 130 degrees Fahrenheit.
-He traveled for 15–18 hours per day, covering 25–30 miles, and lost approximately 30 pounds over his three months in China.
-He and his five-man crew (who carried food and water in their Jeeps) would occasionally stay in a nearby town to refresh themselves.

-Due to military restrictions, Foster was not allowed to cycle the 1500 miles that made up the Wall's middle section, the area that bordered China from Inner Mongolia.
-He and his team would have to divert north to Hohhot, Inner Mongolia, and then south toward Beijing.
-Since he was forced to comply, Foster decided to make another adventure of it, receiving permission to race a pair of Mongolian horsemen for several hundred yards.
-The race was a photo finish with Foster winning by the width of his bike tire.
+His expedition lasted 50 days, during which he traveled 1,174.8 miles (1,890.7 km).
+Foster faced challenges such as sandstorms, a crash leading to three broken ribs, rain and hail storms, monsoons, and temperatures up to 130 degrees Fahrenheit (54 degrees Celsius).
+He traveled for 15–18 hours per day, covering 25–30 miles (40–48 km), and lost approximately 30 pounds (17.7 kg) over his three months in China.
+Foster and his five-man crew, who carried food and water in their Jeeps, would occasionally stay in a nearby town to refresh themselves.
+Due to military restrictions, Foster was not allowed to cycle the 1,500 miles (2,400 km) that made up the Wall's middle section, which was in the area that bordered China from Inner Mongolia.
+He and his team diverted north to Hohhot, Inner Mongolia, and then south toward Beijing.

-In the Badaling section of the Wall just north of Beijing, Foster was so mobbed by press and tourists he had to walk his bicycle until the crowds thinned.
-It was also in this section that he was able to fulfill another dream by sleeping in the towers where the Wall's guards and their families had slept centuries earlier.
-Other sections that stood out for Foster were Mutianyu because it was like riding a roller coaster; Pankou, which Chairman Mao had flooded and the only way across was by row boat; and Simatai, which was so steep and narrow that one could only pass through it by crawling on their hands and knees.

-On June 29, 1990, Foster finished his tour at Shanhaiguan, where he was met by a hoard of tourists, media, hosts, and sponsors.
-He was also met by guards, who detained Foster and his crew for an hour of interrogation.
+On June 29, 1990, Foster finished his tour at Shanhaiguan, where he was met by tourists, media, hosts, and sponsors.
+Guards detained Foster and his crew for an hour of interrogation.
 He earned the 1990 Cyclist of the Year award over his friend, Greg LeMond, who had won the Tour de France; the cycling industry dubbed Foster's journey as, "the last, greatest, cycling adventure on the face of the earth."
 While Foster had initially planned to return to his acting career, he was convinced by his manager, Charlie Litsky, that he could do much better as an adventure cyclist than a starving artist.